 Our curriculum develops a strong foundation of our national and global histories, as well as a sound competency in the social sciences, so that students may become informed and responsible contributors to their community.
 Education in the social studies embraces the inclusion of all students as diversity among learners embraces the democratic principles our nation was founded upon and develops students into thoughtful and discerning citizens.
-The social studies department establishes connections between the experiences of the past and the lives of our students, encouraging all to become responsible and active leaders during and beyond their time at DAV school.
+The social studies department encourages all the students to become responsible and active leaders during and beyond their time at DAV Montessori and Elementary school.

 DAV school believes that technology is an important part of student learning and because of this strong belief, technology is infused and integrated into all parts of our curriculum.
 Students not only learn basic skills such as typing on the keyboard and word editing but but they are taught how to critically think and problem solve.
 They develop their creativity through individual and group work, collaborative projects, and presentations for other classes.
 Students learn how to use technology in a variety of ways to support their lifelong love of learning.